 Imagine you're in a bookstore.
 A book’s title and cover catch your eye.
 Before you even think of taking out your wallet, you flip it over to read the summary.

-The Basics of your business profile is the back of that book.
+The Basics of your Wefunder profile is the back of that book.

-Describe your business in 4-10 words.
+Describe your business in 80 characters.
 Investors should understand what you are and what you're doing.
 Also, (we're guilty of this) avoid using trite comparisons such as "Uber for plants" or "Uber for calendars."
 Trust us, you’re not the first one to think of it and investors get tired of listening to the same pitch repeatedly.

-In a paragraph, explain what your business does in simple, straightforward language and eliminate buzzwords such as "revolutionize" and "disrupt."
+In 500 characters or less, explain what your business does in simple, straightforward language.
+Eliminate buzzwords like "revolutionize" and "disrupt."
 Be specific about the problem you’re solving and how you’re solving it.

 Test your writing by reading it out loud.
 Make sure you’re using language you’d actually use in a conversation.

 Example: Lawn Love is a network of the best lawn care companies combined under one consumer-facing brand.
 Our platform gives customers instant, accurate quotes online without an on-site visit, and routing efficiencies help companies make more money while customers pay the same.
 Payment and scheduling are automated, and customers can manage everything from their phones.

 Example: Freight Farms manufactures fully-operational hydroponic farms from upcycled freight containers.
 Using advanced growing technologies and human-centered design principles, we provide individuals of all skill levels with the infrastructure to immediately begin producing a high-volume of locally grown food.

 - What do you do?